-Depreciation is provided on all tangible fixed assets, at rates calculated to write off the cost of each asset over their expected useful life.
-Depreciation is charged on the temporary building in place during the new build.
+Depreciation is provided on all tangible fixed assets other than freehold land, at rates calculated to write off the cost of each asset over their expected useful life.

-In this period no depreciation is provided on the new construction as construction on this asset has not completed.
-The rest of assets are written down on a straight line method over it's expected useful life, the expected useful life of each class asset is noted below.
+The assets are written down on a straight line method over it's expected useful life, the expected useful life of each class asset is noted below.

-Land and buildings50 yearsAssets under the course of contruction20 yearsComputer equipment5 yearsFixtures, fittings & equipment10 years
+Land and buildings50 yearsComputer equipment5 yearsFixtures, fittings & equipment5-10 years